opp-efed/acquire/README.md

 # acquire
-APIs for acquiring environmental data
+Tools for acquiring and manipulating data from external sources